scio-labs/inkathon/README.md

 #### Workspace

-I strongly reommend developing in VSCode by opening the workspace file located at `.vscode/inkathon.code-workspace` instead of just the directory.
+I strongly recommend developing in VSCode by opening the workspace file located at `.vscode/inkathon.code-workspace` instead of just the directory.
 This has multiple advantages and assures a more predictable monorepo configuration.
 The first plugin listed below will help with getting used to it.

 #### Plugins